esimionato/sethetter.github.com/_posts/2012-05-09-setting-up-backbonejs-with-ruby-on-rails.md

 The next thing we want to do is create a resource.
 For this example we'll create a resource called `post`.
 Whenever we create a resource, there are multiple files we will need as boilerplate.
 Using backbone-on-rails' scaffold generator can take care of this for us.

 {% highlight sh %}
-$> rails g backbone:scaffold post
+$> rails g backbone:scaffold post --javascript
 {% endhighlight %}

 Which should the following output:

 {% highlight sh %}
-create  app/assets/javascripts/models/post.js.coffee
+create  app/assets/javascripts/models/post.js
-create  app/assets/javascripts/collections/posts.js.coffee
+create  app/assets/javascripts/collections/posts.js
-create  app/assets/javascripts/routers/posts_router.js.coffee
+create  app/assets/javascripts/routers/posts_router.js
 create  app/assets/javascripts/views/posts
-create  app/assets/javascripts/views/posts/posts_index.js.coffee
+create  app/assets/javascripts/views/posts/posts_index.js
 create  app/assets/templates/posts
-create  app/assets/templates/posts/index.jst.eco
+create  app/assets/templates/posts/index.jst.ejs
 {% endhighlight %}

 Now we also need to create the resource on our server in our Rails app.
 We can do this with the following command: